ReactiveHTML/rimmel/README.md

 <br>

-## Drag'n'drop with Mixins
+## A simple, "Draggable" mixin
-One use case for mixins is drag'n'drop, as an isolate, reusable piece of functionality.
+A simple use case for mixins is drag'n'drop, in the form of an isolated, reusable piece of functionality.
 <img src="docs/assets/how-rimmel-works-7.png" alt="Rimmel Sources and Sinks" style="max-height: 100vh;">

 The code above is a simple function that performs its business and returns a DOM object.
 Whatever it contains is merged into the host element.
-Static key-values (e.g.: `class`) are merged on the spot, Promises or Observables whenever they resolve/emit.
+Static key-values (e.g.: `class`) are merged on the spot, before mounting.
+Promises and Observables get merged whenever they resolve/emit.

 Play with a [Draggable Mixin](https://codepen.io/fourtyeighthours/pen/YzMgXoL?editors=0010) on Codepen.